Woman arrested trying to scale gates of UK’s Buckingham Palace

 Four years ago, a man armed with a knife tried to enter through a gate and was later jailed for 16 months.
 A month earlier, two men were arrested following a break-in at the palace.

-One of the biggest security breaches at Buckingham Palace happened in 1982 when Michael Fagan — an intruder — climbed a wall and wandered into a room where the queen was in bed.
+One of the biggest security breaches at Buckingham Palace happened in 1982 when an intruder, Michael Fagan, climbed a wall and wandered into a room where the queen was in bed.